yoonwonj/yoonwonj.github.io/_publications/paper-title-number-3.md

 title: "Social robots as companions for lonely hearts: The role of anthropomorphism and robot appearances"
 collection: publications
 permalink: /publication/paper-title-number-3
 excerpt: "Master's thesis.
-The refined version accepted for for oral presentation at the 32nd IEEE International Conference on Robot and Human Interactive Communication (RO-MAN 2023).
+The refined version accepted for oral presentation at the 32nd IEEE International Conference on Robot and Human Interactive Communication (RO-MAN 2023).

 Download this paper [here](https://arxiv.org/abs/2306.02694)."
 date: 2022-08-29